vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_vpc_subnet.html.markdown

 * `display_name` - (Optional) Defaults to ID if not set
 * `description` - (Optional) Description of this resource
 * `access_mode` - (Optional) There are three kinds of Access Types supported for an Application.
-Private  - Subnet is accessbile only within the application and its IPs are allocated from
+Private  - Subnet is accessible only within the application and its IPs are allocated from
            private IP address pool from VPC configuration unless specified explicitly by user.
 Public   - Subnet is accessible from external networks and its IPs are allocated from public IP
            address pool from VPC configuration unless specified explicitly by user.